Types of Property Investment in the USA for Foreigners

 In a week market, businesses may fold, and tenants move out.

 The prized commercial property can be difficult to sell when values are businesses are falling.

-As a thumb rule, commercial property investment is a costly affair compared to investing in a rental residential property.
+Commercial property investment is a costly affair as a thumb rule compared to investing in a residential rental property.

-Presently a commercial property investment may be quite affordable due to a slowdown in the real estate sector.
+Presently, commercial property investment may be quite affordable because of a slowdown in the real estate sector.